vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/10/042/11_bRhaspatirnaH_pari.md

 <details><summary>Jamison Brereton</summary>

 Let Indra, lord of the formulation, protect us all around, from behind  and from above and from below, from him who wishes ill—
 from in front and from the middle.
-Let him, as comrade, create wide  space for his comrades.
+Let him, as comrade/partner, create wide  space for his comrades/partners``.
 </details>

 <details><summary>Griffith</summary>